desireechen/Text-Mining/README.md

 # Text Mining and Performance Tuning

-Data is taken from "Yelp Data Challenge" dataset.
+This project was done in R. Data is taken from "Yelp Dataset Challenge".

 Create "Sentiment Score" variable using Positive and Negative words dictionaries.
-Create variables using supervised learning approach.
-In this project, I have used Text Classification.
-Create variables using unsupervised learning approach.
-In this project, I have used Topic Modelling.
+Create variables using supervised (Text Classification) and unsupervised (Topic Modelling) learning.
 Obtained external data (Price and Quality) from Yelp and TripAdvisor.

-Features transformation, Features scaling.
-Features selection using the AIC method.
+Conduct features transformation and features scaling.
+Features selection was done using the AIC method.
 Ensemble method using a combination of Bagging and SVM.